 - Research Grant by the Übersee-Club Hamburg (2017)

-- Organisation of the public lecture series "European Crisis in Global Perspective: Local Changes and Global Developments".
+- Organizer of the public lecture series "European Crisis in Global Perspective: Local Changes and Global Developments".
 More information on the events, including videos of the lectures are available online (Information and Videos of the lecture series).

-- Organisation of the public event "Iran after the nuclear deal: Between change and challenges"Der Iran nach dem Nuklearabkommen: Zwischen Wandel und Herausforderungen?" in cooperation with the Institut für Auslandsbeziehungen (More information about the event).
+- Organizer of the public event "Iran after the nuclear deal: Between change and challenges"Der Iran nach dem Nuklearabkommen: Zwischen Wandel und Herausforderungen?" in cooperation with the Institut für Auslandsbeziehungen (More information about the event).